Applied-General-Intelligence-Inc/LexemeExtractor/LexemeFileFormat.md

 # LexemeExtractor File Format Specification

 ## Description
+Note: This is the original documentation that describes the Semantic Designs tool that serializes compressed lexemes.
+In this document, "This Tool" refers to that tool, not the tool in this repository.
+This is our input format.

 This tool processes a list of files to produce their lexemes.
 For a given path/file, the lexemes are placed in path/file.lexemes.
 The first line contains the domain/dialect for the file.
 The second line contains the originating filename; this probably is unnecessary.
 All further lines contain lexemes, one per line.
 The format of the lexeme information is as follows: